Case Study / Gale Street Inn / Kids Commercial

 This one was fun, but it started with real prep.
 The lead chef mattered.
 We needed a kid who could carry the commercial, hit lines, keep timing, and bring personality without pushing it too far.

 The lead chef came through a Chicago talent agency, and it showed.
 His delivery was strong, his timing worked, and a few lines had us cracking up behind the camera.
-The rest of the cast came from the neighborhood, including Violet, who stepped in front of the camera this time.

 We had a hard window from 7 a.m. to 1 p.m. before the restaurant opened and the kitchen heat went live.
 We got every shot.
 Wrapped on time.
 No scramble.
-The kids showed up ready, the energy stayed high, and the whole thing felt organized from start to finish.

 Storyboard & Shot Planning